-"The hallucinations weren’t every day, so I thought maybe it’s a temporary phase.
-When I realized it wasn’t, we called the doctor."*
+"The hallucinations weren’t every day, so I thought, maybe it’s a temporary phase.
+When I realized it wasn’t, we called the doctor."

-Living with Parkinson’s disease–related hallucinations and delusions
+Living with Parkinsons-related hallucinations and/or delusions

 Talking to your healthcare provider

-The impact of Parkinson's disease–related hallucinations and delusions
+The impact of Parkinson’s-related hallucinations and/or delusions

 IMPORTANT SAFETY INFORMATION and INDICATION